NetApp/terraform-provider-netapp-ontap/docs/data-sources/autosupport.md

 - `mail_hosts` (Set of String) List of mail server(s) used to deliver AutoSupport messages via SMTP.
 Specify hostnames or IP addresses.
 Ports are automatically selected based on smtp_encryption setting
 - `is_minimal` (Boolean) Specifies whether the system information is collected in compliant form to remove private data or in complete form to enhance diagnostics
 - `ondemand_enabled` (Boolean) Specifies whether the AutoSupport OnDemand Download feature is enabled.
 Requires ONTAP 9.16.1 or higher
 - `smtp_encryption` (String) SMTP encryption type for AutoSupport messages.
-Valid values: none, start_tls
+Valid values: none, start_tls.
+Requires ONTAP 9.15 or higher